Your life is a movie. You are the hero. Your mission is your goal.

 - Use Pomodoro or any other custom timer technique.

-- Listen to classical, video game, ambient or other music which does not distract you.
+- Listen to classical music, video game music, ambient music, or any other music that does not distract you.

 - Block all distractions using an app or a web extension.
 Put your phone on airplane mode.
 Become unreachable.